-Sewage Treatment Systems – Residential
+Sewage Treatment Systems

 Public sewage systems are those systems in households connected to a centralized sewerage system.
 Public systems are not maintained by Richland Public Health.
-Public sewage systems are regulated and maintained by the Ohio Environmental Protection Agency.
+Public sewage systems are regulated by the Ohio Environmental Protection Agency.

-Sewage Disposal Systems Division
+Sewage Treatment Systems Program

 Private sewage systems are those found in households that are not served by centralized sewerage.
 Small flow systems are systems other than household systems that treat and dispense not more than 1000 gallons of waste water per day on the site where it is produced.
-The Richland Public Health Board of Health, with the help of the Sewage Disposal Systems division, maintains and regulates private sewage systems in accordance with the Ohio Revised Code and the Ohio Administrative Code.
+The Richland Public Health Board of Health, with the help of the Sewage Treatment Systems program, maintains and regulates private sewage systems in accordance with the Ohio Revised Code and the Ohio Administrative Code.

 - Approval of lot specifications and system placement as defined by the Ohio Revised Code and the rules of the Richland Public Health District.